Unmarked graves, an ‘ugly history’: W.Va. weighs mine safety

 HAVACO, W.Va.
 (AP) — Mayapple plants sprout in the sunken soil where the bodies lie, their leaves sheltering the unmarked graves like tiny umbrellas.
 The forgotten burial ground is overrun by four-wheel tire tracks near a path strewn with discarded bottles and other trash.

-More than a century of overgrowth on this West Virginia hillside has erased any trace of the graveyard known locally as Little Egypt, the resting place for dozens of coal miners who died in a 1912 mine explosion.
+More than a century of overgrowth on this West Virginia hillside has erased any trace of the burial ground known locally as Little Egypt, the resting place for dozens of coal mine workers who died in a 1912 mine explosion.
 Most people living in McDowell County — a dwindling community that once was the world’s leading coal producer — don’t know this place exists.

 “There are 80 people here that nobody has said a prayer over in a long, long time,” said Ed Evans, a state lawmaker and retired public school teacher as he side-stepped a patch of sunken earth on a rainy summer day.